Why can't I book meetings?

 If prompted, enter a reason for rescheduling (this is just for transparency).

-Q: Why do I have to enter a "reason for rescheduling"?
+Q: Why can I enter a "reason for rescheduling"?

 Q: Can meetings automatically switch to a different area if a location is full?